Ordine Nero: Italicus Express bombing 1974

 In a written statement they said:

 We took revenge for Giancarlo Esposti.
 We wanted to show the nation that we can place a bomb anywhere we want, whenever and however we please.
 Let us see in autumn; we will drown democracy under a mountain of dead.

 Giancarlo Esposti was killed on 30 May 1974.

 On 4 August 4, a bomb planted by members of the Ordine Nero exploded on the Italicus Express, claiming 12 lives and injuring 48.
 The bomb went off as the train exited the San Benedetto Val di Sambro tunnel.
 Although former Prime Minister Aldo Moro had disembarked the train days before the bomb detonated, many scholars believe that Moro was the true target.
 The Ordine Nero claimed the bombing was retribution for the killing of the purported Brescia bomber, Giancarlo Esposti, by Italian police.
 Following the bombing, several Ordine Nero members were detained.

 In February 1978, a bomb exploded on the outside of "Gazzettino di Venezia" main entrance.
 Gazzettino di Venezia is an editorial building of the conservative newspaper.
 The building is located in Venice, Italy.
-The explosion resulted in killing the night watchman.
-The 49-year-old man "Franco Battaggliarin" died instantly from the explosion.
+The explosion resulted in killing the night watchman, 49-year-old Franco Battaggliarin, who died instantly from the explosion.
 The police reported that they received an anonymous call claiming that the bomb was planted by Ordine Nero.

 On 10 August 1983, a bomb was planted on Milan-Palermo train.
 Train of Milan-Palermo held approximately one thousand passengers.
 The bomb detonator failed to operate.
 The failure of the detonator occurred as the train approached the proximity of Vernio.
 The railroads were supposed to blow up due to the explosion, but due to the failure, only two mechanics were slightly injured from flying glass.
 Ordine Nero claimed the attack via telephone.